Terms are a mixture of rules and things to know, like what we do with your data. Applying for teacher training here means you agree to our terms.

 Making changes to your application

-You can add more courses (if you have not reached your limit of 3) or change the courses you have chosen.
+You can ask us to add courses (if you have not reached your limit of 3) and change your name and contact details too.

 If you have heard back from your training provider, for example if they have turned down your application, we will not be able to change your choice of course.